-Making sure that the $\blacktriangledown$ mark on the camera is aligned with the $\blacktriangle$ mark of the AV cable connector, connect the cable to the camera.
+Making sure that the ◀ mark on the AV cable connector is towards the monitor screen side, connect the cable to the camera.

 - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
-Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration
+Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.